capac/bash-utilities/README.md

 ### git-create-remote-repo

 `git-create-remote-repo` is a bash script that creates a new, remote repository on GitHub, and then pushes the local repository from the current directory to the new remote directory.
 It requires an existing local repository to work.

+### update_conda_envs.sh

+`update_conda_envs.sh` is a bash script that updates all installed Anaconda environment.
+Requires a working installation of Anaconda.
+Options: `--dry-run` to dry test what would be updated on each Anaconda environment.